onewhit/onewhit.github.io/readme.todo.md

+2023-02-23 - Added
+- [ ] Pull the character the first time the characters page is clicked on, but don't lose if you move to another page and then come back
+- [ ] Make the character listener listen to a query, to pick up deletes and new charaters without having to set up new listeners.
+Will need to test to make sure it can work this way

 - [x] 2023-01-30 Make sure the page goes to the right page on reload, preserves state
 - [x] Look into react rules for Forms
 - [x] Hide login form when logged in, replace with logout button